Cluster formation for weakly interacting kinetic Langevin dynamics: Kinetic Langevin dynamics and its mean-field limit

 Since invariant measures of the kinetic McKean-Vlasov PDE are product measures, steady states are independent of $\gamma$.
 In particular, considering the characterization of the steady states~\eqref{eq:dressler} and the free energy \eqref{e:free_energy}, we have that critical points of the free energy~\eqref{eq:dressler} are also critical points of the free energy associated with the overdamped system, which is given by

 The Euler-Lagrange equation corresponding to this functional is precisely the integral equation~\eqref{e:kirk_monr}.
-An important consequence of this observation is that the overdamped and kinetic/underdamped dynamics exhibit the same phase transitions; furthermore, the critical temperature at which the transition occurs is independent of the friction coefficient $\gamma$.
-On the other hand, and this is crucial for the work presented in this paper, the transient dynamics, that leads from the initial uniform-in-space configuration to the formation of a single cluster, depends on the value of the friction coefficient.
+An important consequence of this observation is that the overdamped and kinetic/underdamped dynamics exhibit the same phase transitions; furthermore, the critical temperature at which the transition occurs is independent of the friction coefficient $\gamma$. {This is expected from a statistical mechanics perspective: both underdamped and overdamped Langevin equations sample the canonical ensemble, where the equilibrium state is defined by the Hamiltonian and the temperature $\beta^{-1}$.
+The friction coefficient $\gamma$ merely facilitates the coupling to the heat bath and determines the dynamical relaxation rate; it does not shift the thermodynamic boundaries (such as $\beta_c^{-1}$) where the phase transition occurs.} On the other hand, and this is crucial for the work presented in this paper, the transient dynamics, that leads from the initial uniform-in-space configuration to the formation of a single cluster, depends on the value of the friction coefficient.

 A detailed analysis of phase transitions for the overdamped dynamics, i.e., of the number and nature of critical points of the free energy~\eqref{e:free_energy_ov}, is presented in~\cite{Carrillo2020}.
 From the analysis presented in this article and, in particular from~\cite[Cor.
 5.14]{Carrillo2020}, it follows that for sufficiently localized attractive potentials, like the ones that we consider in this paper, the free energy exhibits a discontinuous phase transition.\footnote{In fact, in this result it is required that the interaction potential is normalized, $\|W \|_{L^1} = 1$.
 However, as shown in~\cite{GvalSch_2020} this normalization assumption may be avoided.} This means that, at sufficiently low temperatures, and for all values of the friction coefficient, the uniform distribution in position becomes unstable and a localized stationary state emerges.
 In addition, it is well known that systems exhibiting discontinuous phase transitions exhibit dynamical metastability.
 For the kinetic Langevin dynamics considered in this paper, this dynamical metastability manifests itself in the formation of clusters.
 It is our goal to understand the breakdown of the uniform distribution and the formation of clusters.
 We mention in passing that, for the proof of ~\cite[Cor.
 5.14]{Carrillo2020}, only the attractive part of the interaction, i.e. the negative Fourier coefficients, need to be considered.
 In particular, we can extend the analysis also to potentials with both attractive and repulsive parts.
 We will leave this for future work.